Aiswariyajava/MULTITHREADED-CHAT-APPLICATION/README.md

 Messages are sent to all connected clients instantly.

-Clients can type exit to disconnect gracefully
+Clients can type exit to disconnect gracefully.